cpberryman/checkout-kata/README.md

   to determine if the number of promotional items have met the purchase threshold required by the promotional rule for discount.

-- The rules required to determine the discounts as per the requirements have common operations which have been placed in the `BasePercentageDiscountRule` class which is a `PricingRule`, this could be changed so that there is just a `PercentageDiscount` class with `purchaseThreshold` and `discountPercentage` constructor parameters.
-If there was additional business logic to add to one of the concrete discount rules, however, this approach may prove difficult to extend, hence the separate concrete percentage discount rule subclasses.
+- The rules required to determine the discounts as per the requirements have common members which have been placed in the `BaseDiscountRule` class which is a `PricingRule`, this could be changed so that there is just a `PercentageDiscount` class with `purchaseThreshold` and `discountPercentage` constructor parameters.
+If there was additional business logic to add to one of the concrete discount rules, however, this approach may prove difficult to extend.
+Therefore, there are separate discount rule subclasses with static variables for purchase threshold and discount percentage for readability.